redwoodjs/redwood/docs/docs/graphql.md

 ### Prisma Schema Comments

-Your Prisma schema is documented with a comment `///` that precedes:
+Your Prisma schema is documented with tripple slash comments (`///`) that precedes:

 * the Model name
 * the Enum name